-In Figure 5a, each line represents the evolution of a group's volume, defined as the value of shares traded and normalized to 1 at the beginning of 2014.
-Group-level volumes were very similar prior to the bubble; hovering around the value of 1, the three lines are almost indistinguishable.
-However, in the run-up, disposition extrapolators increased their volume much more than other investors did; at peak, their volume increased by almost 800 percent, while pure extrapolators increased their volume by 500 percent and other investors by 600 percent.
-The comparison between disposition and pure extrapolators directly highlights the importance of the disposition effect in explaining volume: its addition generates an additional 300-percent increase in volume.
+2014.
+Group-level volumes were very similar prior to the bubble; hovering around the value of one, the three lines are almost indistinguishable from one another.
+However, in the run-up, disposition extrapolators increased their volume much more than other investors did; at peak, their volume increased by almost 800%, while pure extrapolators increased their volume by 500% and other investors by 600%.
+The comparison between disposition and pure extrapolators directly highlights the importance of the disposition effect in explaining volume: its addition generates an additional 300% increase in volume.
 Without disposition extrapolators, the increase in volume would have been much smaller.

-Figures 5b and 5c decompose volume into two sources: turnover, which measures the speed of portfolio rebalancing, and balance, which measures portfolio size.
+Figure 5, panels B and C, decompose volume into two sources: turnover, which measures the speed of portfolio rebalancing, and balance, which measures portfolio size.
 An investor may increase her trading volume either by holding more assets (balance) or by reshuffling portfolio composition more quickly (turnover).
-The different dynamics of the two figures paint a vivid picture of how disposition extrapolators traded: not only were they active in reshuffling their holdings, they were also very aggressive in increasing their overall exposure to the underlying assets.
-In comparison, pure extrapolators were more aggressive in buying more shares-the value of their holdings increased by more than 150 percent-but their turnover went up by less than 150 percent, compared to a 300-percent increase for disposition extrapolators.
-Other (non-extrapolative) investors exhibited a turnover similar to that of disposition extrapolators, but their holdings went up only around

-100 percent.
-In short, extrapolation and the disposition effect play separate but complementary roles in driving up volume-exactly the intuition delivered by the model.
+The different dynamics of the two figures paint a vivid picture of how disposition extrapolators traded: they were not only active in reshuffling their holdings but also very aggressive in increasing their overall exposure to the underlying assets.
+In comparison, pure extrapolators were more aggressive in buying more shares-the value of their holdings increased by more than 150%-but their turnover went up by less than 150%, compared to a 300% increase for disposition extrapolators.
+Other (nonextrapolative) investors exhibited a turnover similar to that of disposition extrapolators, but their holdings went up only around 100%.
+In short, extrapolation and the disposition effect play separate but complementary roles in driving up volume.
+This finding is exactly the intuition delivered by the model.